Ostreavirus

 Ostreavirus is a genus of viruses in the order Herpesvirales, and one of only two genera in the family Malacoherpesviridae.
 Molluscs serve as natural hosts.
-There is only one species described in this genus, Ostreid herpesvirus 1 (OsHV-1), commonly known as oyster herpesvirus.
+There is only one species described in this genus, Ostreavirus ostreidmalaco1, also called Ostreid herpesvirus 1 (OsHV-1) and commonly known as oyster herpesvirus.
 A disease associated with this genus is sporadic episodes of high mortality among larvae and juveniles.

-Acute viral necrosis virus, which affects scallops such as Chlamys farreri, appears to be a variant of Ostreid herpesvirus 1.
+Acute viral necrosis virus, which affects scallops such as Chlamys farreri, appears to be a variant of Oyster herpesvirus.

-Ostreid herpesvirus 1 was subsequently detected in the common octopus (Octopus vulgaris).
+Oyster herpesvirus was subsequently detected in the common octopus (Octopus vulgaris).

 Structure

 Ostreavirus is enveloped, with spherical to pleomorphic geometry, and T=16 symmetry.
 The diameter is around 150-200 nm.
 The genome is linear and non-segmented, around 134kb in length.

 Life cycle

 Viral replication is nuclear, and is lysogenic.
 DNA templated transcription is the method of transcription.
 Molluscs serve as the natural host.